MrKsey/i2pd/README.md

 # i2pd
 ### Unofficial Docker Image for i2pd
-This is unofficial dockerized precompiled i2pd within a debian:stable-slim image (~ 65 Mb).
+This is unofficial dockerized precompiled i2pd within a ubuntu:latest image.

 i2pd (I2P Daemon) is a full-featured C++ implementation of I2P client. i2p (Invisible Internet Protocol) is a universal anonymous network layer.
 All communications over I2P are anonymous and end-to-end encrypted, participants don't reveal their real IP addresses.